luqtas/pindata/README.md

   · DELETE, removes all the points for the selected player

 when 'player' is selected
-  · ENTER brings a prompt for adding a new player, if the player already exists it gets focused · DELETE the player
+  · ENTER, brings a prompt for adding a new player, if the player already exists it gets focused · DELETE, deletes the player and every score tied with it

 buttons on the screen were meant to facilitate mobile usage, gotta test although... the "LOCK" button unlocks "X" (DELETE) and "REDO" (BACKSPACE) functionality